 This group class is best for mothers who have never been through the birthing experience.
 It’s instructional and includes how to know labor is beginning, what to do, what to expect at the hospital.
 It is led by a Labor and Delivery nurse at Akron General Hospital.
+All classes will be held over a ZOOM Meeting until end of year.
 Class date and times are as follows:

 Classes are located at 605 N. Cleveland Massillon Road.

 They are short classes, with a break, to ask personal questions to the instructor.

 Please call 330-668-6545 to schedule or email Natalie@obgynofakron.com.